Biomedical Vacation Scholarships

 Who can apply

-You can apply for a Biomedical Vacation Scholarship if you’re an undergraduate studying medicine, basic science, dentistry or veterinary medicine.
-You must:
+You can apply for a Biomedical Vacation Scholarship if you're studying for an undergraduate degree in a relevant subject.

 When you can apply

-BSc, BA, MPharm, MEng students should apply in the middle year of a first degree (ie not the first or last year at the time of submission).
+- BSc, BA, BEng, MPharm, MEng students should apply in the middle year of their degree (ie not the first or last year at the time of submission).

 Who can't apply